 The Golden Circle is a trio of incredible sights in south Iceland not too far from Reykjavik.
 It is possible to take a day trip to all three, but it’s much nicer to take your time.
 If you stay at the nearby campsites along the way, then you’ll be able to see many other sights too.
 You’ll also be able to choose the quieter times of the day to visit the three main sights.
 Perhaps seeing the powerful Gullfoss Waterfall at midnight under the rosy glow of late daylight.
 Or exploring the trails of the Unesco World Heritage Site Thingvellir National Park after the tour buses have left.

 If you have more time, then the much quieter roads in North Iceland are a joy to drive.
 You’ll have a lot more space up there in the north with far fewer visitors to share the sights with.
 There are so many highlights of the Ring Road that you’ll want at least ten days to explore.
 You’ll want a little longer if you also want to head further north to the prime whale-watching waters around Húsavík.

 Or somewhere in between?

-The months either side of winter and the high season of June to August might just be the perfect time of year for a honeymoon.
+The months on either side of winter and the high season of June to August might just be the perfect time of year for a honeymoon.
 Late April and May and September to mid-October can be excellent times to visit Iceland.
 At these times of the year, there are far fewer visitors.
 You’ll potentially have some of the beauty spots all to yourselves.
 Waterfalls, black sand beaches, and lava fields could all be enjoyed with just the two of you.

 During these months, you can also enjoy road trips, riding Icelandic horses, whale watching, multi-day treks, and hot springs.
 The northern lights might just put in an appearance in April, September, and October, and there could be some snowy days.
 All in all, these are excellent times to visit Iceland.

 Whatever time of year you choose to visit Iceland don't forget to book your motorhome rental and you are sure to have many amazing experiences.
 Your honeymoon will be one to remember!